NeurotechBerkeley/brain-correlations/README.md

 - Attach electrodes to participant's head, 2 on the frontal cortex (on forehead) and 2 on temporal lobe (right above the ears).
 - Connect to the ganglion and stream data: `cd recording; node ganglion-lsl.js`
-- Run lsl-viewer to check connections and stream: `python recording/lsl-viewer.py`
+- Run lsl-viewer to check connections and stream: `cd recording; python lsl-viewer.py`
-- Record data: `python recording/lsl-record.py`
+- Record data: `cd recording; python lsl-record.py`
 - Stop recording data by pressing Control-C in the `lsl-record.py` script

 ### Analysis